jplf/radiok/README.md

 #### say.sh

 This script encapsulates the call to *aplay* used to provide audio feed back to the user.
+It uses a collection of recorded sentences contrary to tell.sh which generates sounds from a string of characters.

+#### tell.sh

+This script encapsulates the google speech synthesis function and is also used to provide audio feed back to the user.
+It is an alternative to say.sh

 #### start.sh